OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000088.md

 kanPriority: 3
 kanRepo: OpenWIS/openwis
 ---
 User right access on metadata editor.

-LM - Is this base-line rights management?
+**LM** - Please confirm this works in GeoNetworks 3.
+If so, close this ticket.